Stages

 staging Staging environment

 prod Production databaseThe config inherits that stage's defaults.
-You can also assign programmatically:
+The stage selection happens during config creation through the TUI.

 Stage-Specific Secrets